 The ones you want are right in the vegetable aisle with artichoke hearts packed in water or brine, not marinated.

 The Hearts of Palm will be in a can right around there and they can both be found organic.

 Roasting the drained veggies with plenty of garlic and adding simple seasoning is all you need to create this beautiful, tasty spread.

-You can serve this absolutely best artichoke dip as fancy or as casual as you want.
+You can serve this absolutely best roasted artichoke hearts dip as fancy or as casual as you want.
 You can’t go wrong here.

 Need a good appetizer?